Emergent times in holographic duality: Physical implications

-The entanglement wedge of a boundary subregion $R$ can be defined to be the maximal bulk subregion $E_R$ whose operator algebra can be reconstructed from that of $R$.
-In the static situation and with a {\it spatial} region $R$ which we are considering, the entanglement wedge $E_R$ for $R$ has been formulated using the RT surface.
+The bulk dual of a boundary subregion $R$ can be defined to be the maximal bulk subregion $E_R$ whose operator algebra can be reconstructed from that of $R$.
+In the static situation and with a {\it spatial} region $R$ which we are considering, the bulk dual $E_R$ for $R$ has been formulated using the RT surface.
 It is the bulk causal completion of the region between the RT surface $\ga_R$ and $R$.
 This definition assumes that the relevant operator algebra in the boundary for $R$ is $\sB_R$ which is equivalent to $\sB_{\hat R}$.

-Our discussion in the previous sections suggests that entanglement wedges and subregion duality can be formulated more generally, with the definition associated to RT surfaces as a special case.
-As we emphasized, the bulk reconstruction should be more precisely formulated in terms of operators in the GNS Hilbert space, which are built from single-trace CFT operators.
+Our discussion in the previous sections suggests that bulk duals and subregion duality can be formulated more generally, with the definition associated to RT surfaces as a special case.
+As we emphasized, bulk reconstruction should be more precisely formulated in terms of operators in the GNS Hilbert space, which are built from single-trace CFT operators.
 For single-trace operators or their representations in the GNS Hilbert space, the algebras associated with different Cauchy slices are inequivalent.
-This leads to new ways of associating algebras with spacetime regions, which in turn leads to new examples of entanglement wedges that are not related to RT surfaces.
+This leads to new ways of associating algebras with spacetime regions, which in turn leads to new examples of bulk duals that are not related to RT surfaces.
 We will discuss such examples in Sec.~\ref{sec:bhh}.
 RT surfaces appear in special situations where the operator algebra is associated with the causal completion of a spatial (or null) region.
-In the more general case, these new notions of entanglement wedges also raise the interesting question of whether we can define more general notions of entropies that are associated with these entanglement wedges.
+In the more general case, these new notions of bulk duals also raise the interesting question of whether we can define more general notions of entropies that are associated with these bulk subregions.
 From our discussion of the close connections between bulk area terms and emergent type III$_1$ von Neumann algebras we expect the answer to be yes.
 We leave this to future investigations.